fluiddyn/hg-setup/CONTRIBUTING.md

 [Textual] (for the terminal user interfaces).

-Note also that we require Python >=3.11, to ease the development and because hg-setup is going to be installed with tools (UV, Pixi) for which is not difficult to get a recent Python.
+Note also that we require Python >=3.11, to ease the development and because hg-setup is going to be installed with tools (UV, Pixi) for which it is not difficult to get a recent Python.

 [click]: https://click.palletsprojects.com